 Before You Begin

 Before you can re-key your SSL certificate, you must generate a new certificate signing request (CSR) from your Web server.
-For instructions, see Generating a Certificate Signing Request.
+For instructions, see Generate a CSR (certificate signing request).

 The information in your new CSR must be identical to the information for your existing certificate, i.e. you cannot change the organization's information (although you can change the domain name you're securing).
 If you need to change your certificate details, you must revoke the certificate in your account, purchase a new SSL credit, and complete the SSL request again.